axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 ^^^^^^^^^^^^^^^^^^^

 Password policies are different in each company.
 This fact is fully taken into account in the Axon Ivy Portal.

+This applies to users managed by the Axon Ivy Engine only.
+If users are imported from an external Identity Provider (IDP), this IDP manages passwords as well as password policy.

 |password-validation|